brambozz/dotfiles/README.md

 For defining hotkeys I went with the simple [sxhkd](https://github.com/baskerville/sxhkd).
 I wish to make the BackSpace (i.e. Caps lock, since I use colemak) a sort of default modifier key, because it is far better reachable than alt, super etc.
 The only mapping currently is BackSpace + {n, e, i, o} = {Down, Up, Right, Left}.
 This maps vim keys to the arrow key, such that is globally available.

+# slock

+To lock my screen, I would like to make a setup similar to [this post](https://www.reddit.com/r/unixporn/comments/9i5jev/slockbspwm_pretty_diy_screensaver_feat_suckless/).
+However, I would like it a bit more portable, since this is taylored towards bspwm.
+Also inspired by [this](http://plankenau.com/blog/post/gaussianlock).
+Idea:

+1. Make screenshot with either maim or scrot
+2. Blur the screenshot
+3. Display image (with feh or imagemagick)
+4. (opt) overlay png, for example broken screen or some fancy text
+5. slock (with unlock patch)
+6. close image (deletion is automatic on reboot if image is placed in /tmp)